UroojAshfa/AI-Mission-Planner/README.md

 - Speech recognition may require **a quiet environment** for best results.
 - APOD retrieval is limited by **NASA API availability**.
-- ISS tracking relies on **open-notify API** and may have occasional downtimes.

 ## 📜 License